dmozhaev/doubleup/README.md

 ```

 ## Documentation on error responses
 This part describes all the error responses that the game engine might return during the game process.
-Typically, backend handler functions return JSON with an error string field in the following format:
+Typically backend handler functions return JSON with error -string field of the following format:
 ```bash
 {"error":"<handler name>: <description of error>"}
 ```